 Each perigynium is green in color, vein-less, the base of the body spongy and thickened, the spongy part not more than 20% of the perigynium length, the back side with longitudinal striations, the margins near the top finely serrate, ending with a beak 0.6 to 1.2 mm long with a pair of pointed teeth.
 The body of the perigynium is roughly 2.6 to 4 mm long and 1.1 to 1.8 mm wide.
 The scales of the pistillate perigynia have a translucent appearance with a green mid-vein; these are ovate to circular-ovate and mostly 1/2 the length of the perigynia and narrower with a pointed tip or short-awned.
 Scales turn to a light brown at maturity.
 There are two stigmas per pistillate floret which are tightly coiled (some say they look like Ram's horns) and rosy color when mature (thus - two of the alternate common names); and three stamens per staminate floret.

 Seed: Mature fruit is a brown ovate to obovate shaped (basically 2-sided) achene, about 1.6 to 2.2 mm long x 1.1 to 1.6 mm wide.
 Florets are wind pollinated.
+Carex achenes usually require 60 days of cold stratification for germination - or sown outside in the Fall.

 Habitat: Stellate Sedge grows from a short rootstock without conspicuous rhizomes, forming clumps in dry to wet-mesic deciduous forests, thickets, wood-edges where there is partial shade to full shade.
 Avoid full sun.
+Plants are quite lone-lived.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, rosea, means 'rosy' or 'rose-like' and refers to the color of the stigmas.
 The author names for the plant classification are as follows: ‘Schkuhr’ refers to Christian Schkuhr (1741-1811) German artist and botanist who studied the flora of Wittenberg.
 One of his principal works was a monograph on sedges, with colored figures and containing a number of new species - title: Histoire des Carex ou laiches, contenant la description et les figures coloriées de toutes les espèces connues et d'un grand nombre d'espèces nouvelles of 1802.
-His work was recognized but amended by ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
+His work was recognized but amended in 1805 by ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.
 The various common names come from the visual appearance of parts of the plant as covered above.

 Comparisons: Stellate Sedge is a member of the short-headed bracted sedges in the Section Phaestoglochin, and has the distinguishing characteristics of clustered androgynous spikes containing ascending to spreading perigynia with scales no more that half the length of the perigynia body.
 The most similar sedge like this is C. appalachica, the Appalachian Sedge, the only real difference is the widest leaf blades are narrower, only 0.9 to 1.5 mm and the base of the stems is narrower - 0.7 to 1.4 mm wide.
 However, C. appalachica is not found in our area.
 The sedge in our area that is most confusing is C. radiata, the Eastern Star Sedge.
-There the only real noticeable difference without magnification is that the sigmas are either straight, twisted or only slightly coiled, and the spongy part of the perigynium is 20 to 30% of the perigynium length.
+There the only real noticeable difference without magnification is that the stigmas are either straight, twisted or only slightly coiled, and the spongy part of the perigynium is 20 to 30% of the perigynium length.
 There are very fine distinctions and confuse the experts unless you study a number of plants and plant parts over the growing season.
 Seeing the plants when the stigmas are fresh is the best distinction.
 Also C. radiata prefers a more moist environment.

 Above: The inflorescence - the lower spikes are widely separated.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An Illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.